Hollywood Is Losing the Battle Against Online Trolls

 Take Force Awakens, which has a very high 8.1 rating.
 However if you go into the User Review section, majority of reviews are very very scathing.
 And having watched the film, I agree that the movie was terrible.
 So why the disconnect between user review and user ratings?

-My guess is that it's easier to game the user rating than it
+My guess is that it's easier to game the user rating than it is to submit fake reviews, because writing a genuine-looking review is much harder than simply stuffing fake votes with a bot or (in Disney's case) simply paying for a higher number.

 IMDb (Score:1)